anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Things that were hard to bear are sweet to remember.
+Quote: Many men go fishing all of their lives without knowing that it is not fish they are after.

-By: Seneca the Younger
+By: Henry David Thoreau